March 28, 2003 -

 August 13, 2019 -

 Artistic Infusion Program Artist “Working with the U.S. Mint has allowed me to combine my interests in history, drawing, and design in a variety of ways, offering exciting challenges with every project.”
 Ronald D. Sanders is an honors graduate of...

 Artistic Infusion Program Artist “Simply put, there are no words to describe the feeling you get when holding a coin you have designed.”
-Richard Masters is a Professor Emeritus at the University of Wisconsin Oshkosh where he previously served as...
+Richard Masters is Professor Emeritus at the University of Wisconsin Oshkosh, where he previously served as Professor...